dominodatalab/online-learning-streaming/README.md

 > [River](https://github.com/online-ml/river) [[1]](#1) is an open-source online machine learning library written in Python which main focus is **instance-incremental learning**, meaning that every component (estimators, transformers, performance metrics, etc.) is designed to be updated one sample at a time.
 We used River to continuously train and update online learning model from last data streams.

+> [KAFKA](https://kafka.apache.org/) is
+a state of the art open-source distributed event streaming platform and we used a managed hosted Kafka ([confluent](https://www.confluent.io/).
+We used it as a data streams generator.

 > The [Domino Platform](https://www.dominodatalab.com/) platform is implemented on top of Kubernetes, where it spins up containers on demand for running user workloads.
 The containers are based on Docker images, which are fully customizable.
-We used Domino to host the models and run scalability tests on high velocity data generated as streams.
+We used Domino to host the models and run scalability tests on hig velocity data generated as streams.

-> [KAFKA](https://kafka.apache.org/) is
-a state of the art open-source distributed event streaming platform and we used a managed hosted Kafka ([confluent](https://www.confluent.io/).
-We used Kafka as our streaming platform

 <img width="484" alt="technologies_used_river_domino" src="https://user-images.githubusercontent.com/27995832/113413633-6655d280-93bb-11eb-9f0d-d9674024d465.PNG">